Becoming a Volunteer

 - You may be asked to secure a substitute should you be absent.
 If so, you will be provided a list of substitutes trained in your service area.

-This is a summer program for teens from age 15 through the time you graduate from high school.
+Mayo Clinic offers a summer program for teens from age 15 through the time you graduate from high school.

 - If accepted, three letters of recommendation from a nonrelated teacher, pastor or other group leader are required in lieu of an electronic background check.